pancreas

 Well differentiated neuroendocrine tumour of the pancreas

-What is a well differentiated neuroendocrine tumour of the pancreas?
-A well differentiated neuroendocrine tumour is a type of pancreatic cancer which starts from the neuroendocrine cells in the endocrine (hormone-producing) part of the pancreas.
-These tumours are common in patients with the genetic syndrome multiple endocrine neoplasia type 1 (MEN1).
-However, most patients with …
+A well differentiated neuroendocrine tumour is a type of pancreatic cancer that starts from neuroendocrine cells in the hormone-producing (endocrine) part of the pancreas.
+These tumours are more common in people with a genetic syndrome called multiple endocrine neoplasia type 1 (MEN1), but most people with this tumour do not have any known genetic condition. …

 Read More »